neoluxis/neoluxis/README.md

 	- ESP32
 	- 89C51
 	- PyQT
+	- Aardio (A quick desktop app develop tool for Windows)
 - Gender: Male
 - Hobbies: I like to read or go watching movies when spare.
 I also play the guitar.
 - Email: neolux_lee@outlook.com